nilsteampassnet/TeamPass/readme.md

 ## Languages

-Teampass is translated in next languages:
+Teampass is currently available in the following languages:
 * CATALAN
 * CHINESE
 * CZECH